💡 Web projects can be hard. Our solutions specialists can help!

 layouts: _layouts

-Once your global config file is complete, you’re all set!
+Once your config file is complete, you’re all set!
 Now let’s move on to making this site really sing, for everyone on your team.

 4. Unlock intuitive editing and page building for clients and content teams